ibexa/documentation-developer/docs/api/public_php_api_managing_repository.md

 ### URLService

 [`URLService`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/URLService.php)
-enables you to find, load and update URLs.
+enables you to find, load and update external URLs used in ezrichtext and ezurl field types.

 To view a list of all URLs, use [`URLService::findUrls`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/URLService.php#L33)